 Why was there no city that believed and whose faith then benefited it, except the people of Jonah?
 (10:98)

 This is decisive.
-The surah does not need Jonah in the belly of the whale here.
+The surah does not need Jonah (peace be upon him) in the belly of the fish here.
 It needs his people as temporal proof.
-The people of Jonah become the exception that confirms the rule: there exists a faith that avails, on condition that it occurs before closure.
+The people of Jonah (peace be upon him) become the exception that confirms the rule: there exists a faith that avails, on condition that it occurs before closure.

-In Yunus, Jonah is therefore not primarily the swallowed prophet.
+In Yunus (peace be upon him), Jonah (peace be upon him) is therefore not primarily the swallowed prophet.
 He is the name of a people who still managed to believe within the useful interval.
-The surah uses Jonah to think the boundary between the “before” that saves and the “now” that opens nothing further.
+The surah uses Jonah (peace be upon him) to think the boundary between the “before” that saves and the “now” that opens nothing further.

-In Yunus, Jonah is the prophet whose people prove that faith can still avail — so long as time has not yet closed.
+In Yunus (peace be upon him), Jonah (peace be upon him) is the prophet whose people prove that faith can still avail, so long as time has not yet closed.

 2. In al-Anbiya’ (21): Dhu n-Nun as law of constriction and release